 |Sub-Saharan Africa as a whole||89|

 The advocates and policymakers who work with WIEGO need statistics on informal workers to support their demands.
 However in addition to the problems of identifying workers in informal occupations in national data, additional problems are encountered in producing these data on the level of cities.

 WIEGO now produces more comprehensive data on informal workers in cities in its Statistical Brief Series:

-- Informal Workers in Urban South Africa: A Statistical Snapshot (2019) by Mike Rogan
+- Informal Workers in Urban South Africa: A Statistical Snapshot (2019) by Michael Rogan

 - Informal Workers in Urban Thailand: A Statistical Snapshot (2019) by Wissanee Poonsab, Joann Vanek and Françoise Carré